 View Construction Cameras

-Click here to view current and archived photos from VDOT's two 64/264 Interchange project cameras
+Click here to view archived photos from VDOT's two 64/264 Interchange project cameras

 Timelapse of Phase I, looking southwest across I-264, toward construction of the new collector-distributor lanes and new ramps from I-64 west in the background:

-Timelapse of Phase II, looking west on I-264 toward construction of the new eastbound collector-distributor lanes and where the Greenwich Road Flyover will be built across the interstate:
+Timelapse of Phase II, looking west on I-264 toward construction of the new eastbound collector-distributor lanes and where the Greenwich Road Flyover spans the interstate:

 About the Project

-The I-64/I-264 Interchange Improvements Project, over two phases, will provide approximately 4 miles of interstate improvements from the Twin Bridges in Norfolk to the Witchduck Road interchange in Virginia Beach.
-The improvements will provide additional capacity, reduce daily congestion and improve safety and traffic operations in the corridor.
+The I-64/I-264 Interchange Improvements Project, over two phases, provides four miles of interstate improvements from the Twin Bridges in Norfolk to the Witchduck Road interchange in Virginia Beach.
+The improvements are designed to provide additional capacity, reduce daily congestion and improve safety and traffic operations in the corridor.

 The improvements include: